 Although the interest rate for invoice finance might seem low, at between 2 and 5 per cent, remember that this is the rate for a short timeframe – which would be the time it takes for the customer to pay the invoice.
 For example, if the customer pays the invoice in two months, and you are charged 3% for receiving the payment immediately from the invoice finance company, you are paying 18% interest on an annual basis.
 So compared to other business loans, the annual interest rates for invoice finance can be high.

 With a merchant cash advance, you borrow funds and repay them through the ongoing credit card and EFTPOS sales of your business.
 When you are paid by customers, the lender gets a small percentage of all your credit card and EFTPOS sales until the amount owed is repaid.
 Interest rates on merchant cash advances vary but are usually around 20% per annum.

 Equipment finance is a specialised form of lending to purchase machinery and equipment.
 With this type of loan, you own the asset immediately and the equipment or machinery is used as security for the finance.
 With an equipment finance loan, you make regular repayments for equipment over the term of the loan – usually three to five years.
-The interest rates for these types of business loans can range from 6% to 15%.
+The interest rates for these types of business loans in Australia can range from 6% to 15%.

 Business credit cards are a popular option for short-term funding needs.
 Compared to other types of business loans, interest rates on credit cards can be high – ranging from 6% to 22%.
 Many types of business credit cards are available, depending on your requirements.
 Those offering more features, such as frequent flyer points and buyer rewards, will have a larger annual fee.
 Many credit cards offer an interest-free period (usually 55 days on purchases), so a credit card is often a good option if you pay it off each month.